priya-gitTest/Python-Packaging-with-Pixi/episodes/project_structure.md

 ## Introduction

-It is important to structure your project and add necessary files and give unique but understanable package names.
-Packages are a way of structuring modules in a Python Project.
+It is important to structure your project properly and include the necessary files, while giving unique yet understandable package names.

-You can have several modules in a project.
+Packages are a way to organize modules in a Python project.
+A project can contain several modules, and grouping them into packages helps keep the code organized and maintainable.

-Also, every package must have a special file __init__.py in its folder.
-The presence of this file, allows the package to be imported later on.
+Every package should have a special file called __init__.py in its folder.
+The presence of this file signals to Python that the folder is a package, allowing it to be imported later in your code.

 ## Project Structure
 A typical Project would look like :